top of page

 EYE EXAM FOR ALL

-• Infants and toddlers between 6 and 9 months should have their first eye examination.
+• Infants and toddlers (6-9 months): Should have their first eye examination.

-• Preschool Children between 2 to 5 years of age should undergo at least one eye examination.
+• Preschool Children (2-5 years): Should undergo at least one eye exam.

-• School-going children between 6 and 19 should undergo an eye examination annually.
+• School-going children (6-19 years): Should undergo an eye examination annually.

-• Adults aged 65 years or older should take an eye examination annually as the risk of developing ocular disease is higher at 65 and older.
-These exams can detect early signs of age-related eye diseases such as glaucoma, cataracts, and macular degeneration.
+• Adults (65 years and older): Need a yearly eye exam, as their chance of developing ocular ailments is higher.
+These exams can locate early symptoms of age-associated eye diseases, including glaucoma, cataracts, and macular degeneration.

 You can read our blog to learn why eye exams are so important.